 Wealth management services

-If you want to have a financial advisor help manage your investments, Empower offers that service to people with $100,000 or more of investable assets.
+If you want to have a financial advisor help manage your investments, Empower offers that service to people with $100,000 or more of investable assets at a fee that starts at 0.89% of assets under management..
 The advisors work with you to develop a financial plan and put it into action.
 Technology helps the advisers get the most out of your investments with tools like smart weighting, tax optimization, intelligent rebalancing, and dynamic portfolio allocation.

 Motley Fool Stock Advisor

-The Motley Fool Stock Advisor is a paid resource for investors.
-You pay $199 per year in exchange for two new stock picks each month, ten timely buys chosen from over 300 stocks, foundational stock recommendations for investors and their portfolios, and community and investing resources.
+The Motley Fool Stock Advisor is an excellent paid resource for investors.
+You pay $199 per year in exchange for two new stock picks each month and unlimited access to a library of expert stock recommendations inside the service.

 Stock tips